 Piyush Goyal, Minister of Finance, presented the Indian Budget 2019 (Interim Budget 2019-20) on February 1, 2019.

-In this article, we shall help you not only understand the key points of the Union Budget 2019 but also understand the key concepts like Fiscal Deficit, Primary Deficit etc.
+In this article, we shall try to understand the key points of the Union Budget 2019.

 Budget Expenditure is Rs.27,84,200 crores